Do you have one of those ideas that’s clamoring at your soul to work on?

 But, if not, it’s one less thing to turn to whenever your meaningful creative projects start to get hard and Resistance starts working on you all over again.
 The Eureka! phase of the creative process always seems so full of life, but the rest of the process always boils down to just getting it done.

-Just remember that you don’t have to make a proclamation to the world that you’re starting to work on that new idea.
-(Click to tweet – thanks!)
+Just remember that you don’t have to make a proclamation to the world that you’re working on a new idea.
+You can just work it out until it’s worked out.
 You don’t have to set a ship schedule.
 You can just work it out until it’s worked out.
 Some of the most prolific creatives I know are continually surprising us with something they’ve been working on behind the scenes and we hold them in higher regard for it because they ship more than they promise.

 On the face of it, it seems that this “get it out of your system” counsel flies against what I said last week about why you shouldn’t do just one more project.
 Last week’s post handled those “little” projects that can be waited out or resisted, whereas this one covers those ideas that you just can’t shake.